Evidlo/redrum/README.rst

       # the service can be triggered manually as well
       systemctl --user start redrum

+   note: If using a python3 virtualenv, change ``ExecStart`` in ``redrum.service`` to ``/path/to/venv/bin/redrum``

 Usage
 -----

-If redrum can't find a config file, it will create one in `~/.config/redrum.ini` automatically.
+If redrum can't find a config file, it will create one in ``~/.config/redrum.ini`` automatically.
 You should update this file with your screen resolution and preferred subreddits, then run redrum again.

 .. code:: bash